From Chat Control to Robot Control: Implications of the Chat Control Proposal for Human-Robot Interaction: Conclusion

 \section{Conclusion}

 In this paper, we have shown how a policy aimed at regulating digital communication could, through legal and technical overreach, extend into the embodied realm of HRI.
 Through the lens of the Chat Control proposal, the paper demonstrates how a legal framework that treats robots as communication services collapses the boundary between observation and participation.
-When coupled with advances in artificial intelligence, such monitoring obligations risk turning robots into cognitive extensions of the state: systems capable of interpreting, classifying, and reporting human behaviour in real time.
+When coupled with advances in AI, such monitoring obligations risk turning robots into cognitive extensions of the state: systems capable of interpreting, classifying, and reporting human behaviour in real time.
 These architectures invite technical exploitation, moral ambiguity, and long-term erosion of user agency.
 To prevent this, safety and security must be understood as mutually reinforcing rather than opposing goals.
 Regulation should prioritise transparency, local-first processing, and robust oversight mechanisms that preserve privacy without undermining protection.
 Critical HRI must continue to question how laws and technologies shape the ethics of interaction.
-Only by challenging the quiet spread of surveillance can we ensure that robots remain tools for connection, not control.